amerob/IrisTrack/README.md

-# eyetrack. — Eye Infection Recovery Dashboard
+# eyetrack: Eye Infection Recovery Dashboard

 > A browser-based AI medical dashboard for tracking eye infection recovery in real time using your webcam, Vision, and voice narration.